ctirpak/ctirpak.github.io/p4/README.md

 * Added media attribute to <link> tag for CSS import, to indicate screen or print
 * Moved thumnail images to be hosted locally (these appear on index.html)
 * Added async to google analytics js
+* Added screen and print options to media attributes in <link> tags
+* Moved Google analytics function to its own js file and linked it with async attribute

+### Other fixes
+* Added closing </div> tag above closing </body> tag in index.html

+Original project information:
+===

 ### Getting started